nebrius/reduxology/README.md

 ```

 Unlike traditional middleware, this function does _not_ provide a mechanism for modifying state.
 This was done intentionally to keep the API simple and address the most common use case for middleware.
 This also makes action listeners a safe place to perform side effects without affecting how we reason about state changes.

+In some cases, you may need access to other parts of state in your listener in addition to the action data.
+Each listener is passed `getSlice` as the second argument, like you get in containers.
+This allows you to pull in any state you need.

 Technical note: Although this action listener is an `async` function, action listeners are _not_ `await`ed by Reduxology.
 This means that the action dispatch is not blocked by the listener, and will continue being dispatched at the first `await` in the function.